UnifyBio/unifybio-site/docs/concepts.md

 with traditional data warehouses and tools that map analysis workflows and visualization to generated SQL like Tableau or Apache Superset.

-## object storage and large integrated data
+### Object storage and highly dimensional molecular data

 UnifyBio stores highly dimensional molecular data in measurement matrices, which are then linked via identifiers to the primary Datomic databases where relational assay and clinical data are stored.